 “What has been will be again, what has been done will be done again; there is nothing new under the sun.” ~Solomon~

-King Solomon’s words are timeless, but our arrogance attempts to deny them.
+King Solomon’s words are timeless and enduring, but our arrogance attempts to deny them.
 Nevertheless, there really “is nothing new under the sun.
 What has been will be again, what has been done will be done again.”
 The human heart, with its intrigues and motivations, remains unchanged.

 In the 21st century, we think we’re enlightened, but in reality, we continue to travel along with blinders firmly in place.
 We have a remarkable capacity to ignore truth.